aghilhooshmand/UGE/README.md

 ---

-**Happy Setuping with UGE! 🧬✨**
+**Happy Experimenting with GE-Lab! 🧬✨**

-This comprehensive documentation should provide everything needed to understand, use, and develop with the UGE application.
+This comprehensive documentation should provide everything needed to understand, use, and develop with the GE-Lab application.
 The modular architecture makes it easy to extend and customize for specific research needs.